discordjs/guide/guide/additional-info/rest-api.md

 ## Making HTTP requests with Node

-In these examples we are going to be using [node-fetch](https://www.npmjs.com/package/node-fetch) which is a great library for making HTTP requests.
+In these examples, we are going to be using [node-fetch](https://www.npmjs.com/package/node-fetch), which is a great library for making HTTP requests.

 To install node-fetch, run the following command: